amitbhalla/dockerstuff/README.md

 ### Mapping Ports

 - Example `docker run -p 8000:80 <image-id>` will map `8000` port of your system with `80` port inside docker
+- `docker volume ls` will let you use anonymous volumes while the container is still running

 ### Prune